 Many of us are talking about the timeliness of Selma in light of the tragic events in Ferguson, New York, and Ohio.
 The gripping message it has for all of us is to effectively garner our anger and fight injustice.
 Yet, director Ava DuVernay also has a passion for telling women’s stories.
 And, of course, at the heart of Selma is Coretta Scott King (Carmen Ejogo).
 Her story reverberates in a powerful subtext.
 What does it take to be a woman married to a powerful and charismatic man on a mission?

 A woman like Coretta Scott King thinks for herself.
 She doesn’t stand behind her husband because she has nothing else in her life.
-She believes in what he’s fighting for.
+This kind of woman believes in what he’s fighting for.
 It’s her fight too.
 We see this very clearly in the scene with Malcolm X when MLK, Jr. is in jail.
 Coretta steps in for her husband and stands up to Malcolm X, against his belief in violence.
 She is a woman with convictions, her own person before anything else.

 Speaking out is the only option.
-We see this with Malcolm X. We see this in the marches.
-We see this with her husband.
+We see this with Malcolm X. And, we see it in the marches.
+With her husband, too, Coretta speaks her mind.
 She bears the threats against her family.
 But, she doesn’t want him to laugh off the dangers in Selma.
 Coretta is honest about her fears: “What I haven’t gotten used to is the death.
 With the fog of death hanging over I can’t see life sometimes – how they’ll kill my children and you.”
 Knowing and expressing her feelings is another strength.